top of page

 In her free time, Laura enjoys spending time outside with her family, learning new board games, and continuing her search for the best vegan pizza in Chittenden county.

-Justin Morrison, Elementary Teacher (4-5, Sophos Class long-term sub)
+Jeb Brady, Elementary Teacher (4-5, Sophos class)

 Barry_edited.jpg

-Barry Steyling, Sophos Math & Afterschool
+Barry Steyling, Elementary Teacher's Aide, Sophos Math & Afterschool

 Barry (he/him) is a life-long educator with a focus on social justice, history, and government/civics.
 Born and raised in what he refers to as the "Great State of New Jersey", he moved to New England for college and never left.
 He now lives with his partner and hound-dog in Fairfax, Vermont.
 Barry's educational experience includes working with Bolton's Chill program, classroom teaching, and volunteering at a summer camp in Mongolia teaching literacy to elementary-aged kids.
 He loves everything outdoors, is an accomplished Dungeons and Dragons player, and travels the world when possible.
 Barry is excited to join the Schoolhouse community.